The RMR Group (NASDAQ:RMR) Updates Q3 2021 Earnings Guidance

 The RMR Group (NASDAQ:RMR) updated its third quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of 0.450-0.480 for the period, compared to the Thomson Reuters consensus estimate of $0.440.
+The company provided earnings per share guidance of $0.450-0.480 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.440.
 The company issued revenue guidance of -.

-Several research analysts recently issued reports on the company.
-TheStreet downgraded The RMR Group from a b- rating to a c rating in a research report on Monday, May 10th.
-Zacks Investment Research downgraded The RMR Group from a buy rating to a hold rating in a report on Wednesday, April 7th.
-Morgan Stanley lifted their price target on The RMR Group from $40.00 to $41.00 and gave the company an equal weight rating in a report on Tuesday, April 20th.
-BTIG Research restated a buy rating on shares of The RMR Group in a report on Sunday, April 25th.
-Finally, Citigroup boosted their price target on The RMR Group from $37.75 to $42.00 in a research report on Monday, February 8th.
-Four analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and a consensus target price of $43.60.
+Several research analysts have recently commented on the stock.
+Morgan Stanley increased their price target on shares of The RMR Group from $40.00 to $41.00 and gave the stock an equal weight rating in a research note on Tuesday, April 20th.
+Zacks Investment Research lowered shares of The RMR Group from a buy rating to a hold rating in a research note on Wednesday, April 7th.
+TheStreet downgraded shares of The RMR Group from a b- rating to a c rating in a report on Monday, May 10th.
+Finally, BTIG Research reaffirmed a buy rating on shares of The RMR Group in a report on Sunday, April 25th.
+Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+The RMR Group presently has a consensus rating of Hold and a consensus price target of $43.60.

 The RMR Group Inc, through its subsidiary, The RMR Group LLC, provides business and property management services in the United States.
 It provides management services to its four publicly traded real estate investment trusts (REITs) and three real estate operating companies.
 As of September 30, 2020, it had approximately 2,100 properties in 47 states under management, which are primarily owned by the Managed Equity REITs.